bennollweather-wapo/weather-graphics/README.md

 **temp_extremes**: Computes the maximum and minimum temperatures across the United States over the next 15 days and plots them.
 Useful for visualizing temperature extremes (e.g., polar vortex and heat waves)

+**precip**: Plots five and fifteen day rainfall.
+Useful for visualizing how much rain (or snow) may fall.

 **jet**: Computes jet stream winds and plots them.
 Useful for visualizing winds in the upper atmosphere, which fuels storms.

 **pwat_mslp**: Plots atmospheric moisture and air pressure.
 Useful for visualizing the level of moisture in the atmosphere and the strength of storms, which determines how much precipitation may fall.